pingcap/blog/tidb-5.3-delivering-enhancements-for-data-intensive-applications.md

 TiDB 5.3 enhances the observability of the system, extends the scalability of the distributed database, ensures low latency of data replication, greatly improves the efficiency of full data import, and optimizes the stability of real-time analysis.
 This release is a significant step forward in making TiDB the standard for enterprise-level HTAP databases.

-As Tang Liu, Chief Architect of PingCAP, comments: “The quest for an HTAP database is not about revolutionizing traditional databases or advancing transactional and analytical capabilities.
+As Tang Liu, Chief Architect of PingCAP, comments: "The quest for an HTAP database is not about revolutionizing traditional databases or advancing transactional and analytical capabilities.
 For TiDB, the end of this quest is to build an open ecosystem that will support the consumption of data services and unify data management in real-time.
-We want to help users achieve digital transformation with innovative yet practical insights.”
+We want to help users achieve digital transformation with innovative yet practical insights."

 This release would not be possible without the commitment and support of our contributors and users.
-We’d like to thank everyone who helped us along the way.
+We'd like to thank everyone who helped us along the way.
 Thank you for your feedback: you motivate us to make TiDB more stable and more accessible with each iteration.
 We are confident that TiDB will continue to excel and become a basic software that everyone loves.

 ## Try it out!